Climate Resilience & Strategy Consulting Director, Marsh Advisory

 Depending on both the timeframe of the physical risk profile evolution and the length of investment, many changes can be encompassed into existing operational risk management processes with limited disruption.
 The key is to bring forward the analysis and communication of risk to maximise the window for resilience building and adaptation.

 Physical risk data modelling is a rapidly evolving technical area.
-It’s small wonder that large investment organizations have on-boarded staff fluent in the design and use of these models to ensure full value is extracted from them.
+It’s small wonder that large investment organisations have on-boarded staff fluent in the design and use of these models to ensure full value is extracted from them.

 At the same time, they will only ever tell a subset of the physical risks a location or entity might face.
 They are not designed, for example, to conduct what-if analyses of how a commercial location might be affected by nearby residential abandonment arising from physical risk, and none will tell you directly how to keep a property insurable in adverse circumstances (thus preventing technical default by breach of covenants).

-Still, their shortcomings are not a reason to delay their integration into your organization to safeguard against adverse selection, better understand long-term risk, and begin to build capability for the realities of climate change.
+Still, their shortcomings are not a reason to delay their integration into your organisation to safeguard against adverse selection, better understand long-term risk, and begin to build capability for the realities of climate change.

 Perils (subset only shown)